-The Chancellor and members of Senior Staff, the Director of Human Resources and Affirmative Action, Associate Vice Chancellors/Provosts, Assistant Vice Chancellors, Deans, Directors, and Department Heads, as well as managers and supervisors, accept responsibility for ensuring that hiring practices are applied consistently and equitably, thereby demonstrating commitment to and support of the merit-based recruitment and selection plan.
+The Chancellor and members of Senior Staff, the Associate Vice Chancellor for Human Resources, Associate Vice Chancellors/Provosts, Assistant Vice Chancellors, Deans, Directors, and Department Heads, as well as managers and supervisors, accept responsibility for ensuring that hiring practices are applied consistently and equitably, thereby demonstrating commitment to and support of the merit-based recruitment and selection plan.
 The recruitment and selection process shall be consistently applied to promote open and fair competition, a non-discriminatory process, and the hiring of a diverse workforce.
 Preferential treatment will not be given to any individual based on undue influence, including political affiliation or political influence.

 A. Employment of Relatives (Nepotism)